cjacker/opensource-toolchain-gd32vf103/README.md

 And add `/opt/nuclei-riscv-toolchain/bin` to PATH env according to your shell.

-**NOTE**, the target triplet of nuclei riscv toolchain is `riscv-nuclei-elf`.
+**NOTE**, the target triplet of nuclei riscv toolchain is **`riscv-nuclei-elf`**.

 *   Xpack riscv toolchain

-[xpack-dev-tools](https://github.com/xpack-dev-tools/riscv-none-embed-gcc-xpack) provde a prebuilt riscv toolchain for riscv. you can download it from https://github.com/xpack-dev-tools/riscv-none-embed-gcc-xpack/releases/tag/v10.2.0-1.2. up to this tutorial writing, the lastest version is '10.2.0', after download, same as nuclei toolchain, extract it and add path to PATH env, for example:
+[xpack-dev-tools](https://github.com/xpack-dev-tools/riscv-none-embed-gcc-xpack) provde a prebuilt toolchain for riscv. you can download it from https://github.com/xpack-dev-tools/riscv-none-embed-gcc-xpack/releases/tag/v10.2.0-1.2. up to this tutorial written, the lastest version is '10.2.0', after download finished, extract it and add path to PATH env, for example:

 ```
 sudo mkdir -p /opt/xpack-riscv-toolchain